Jean Marais: Later career

 His later work included Emmenez-moi au théâtre; Parking (1985) directed by Demy; Lien de parenté (1986); Les enfants du naufrageur (1992); Dis Papa, raconte-moi là-bas (1993); Les Misérables (1995 film), directed by Claude Lelouch; and Stealing Beauty (1996), directed by Bernardo Bertolucci.

 He performed on stage until his 80s, also working as a sculptor.
 His sculpture Le passe muraille (The Walker Through Walls) can be seen in the Montmartre Quarter of Paris.

 In 1985, he was the head of the jury at the 35th Berlin International Film Festival.
 He was featured in the 1995 documentary Screening at the Majestic, which is included on the 2003 DVD release of the restored print of Beauty and the Beast.
-Marais appears on the cover sleeve of The Smiths single "This Charming Man".

 Personal life

-Marais was Jean Cocteau's lover from 1937 to 1947, his muse and longtime friend.
+Marais was a homosexual.
+He was Jean Cocteau's lover from 1937 to 1947, his muse and longtime friend.
 After Cocteau's death, Marais wrote a memoir of Cocteau, L'Inconcevable Jean Cocteau, attributing authorship to "Cocteau-Marais".
 He also wrote an autobiography, Histoires de ma vie, published in 1975.
 From 1948 until 1959, his companion was the American dancer George Reich.
 He is rumored to have been among the lovers of Umberto II of Italy.

-In spite of being mainly homosexual, in 1942 Marais met and had a two-year liaison with actress Mila Parély, with whom he later performed in Cocteau's Beauty and the Beast.
-They remained lifelong friends, and since 1976 Parély managed Marais' pottery shop in Paris.

 In the early 1960s, Marais adopted a young man, Serge Ayala, who eventually took the name Serge Villain-Marais.
 This adopted son, who became a singer and an actor, committed suicide in 2012 at age 69 after an inheritance litigation and bouts of loneliness and depression.